706-419-3883

 Enjoy Freshly Made Vegetable Juice

 Fresh vegetable and fruit juices provide a variety of antioxidants and anti-inflammatory phytochemicals.
 It is generally better to use more vegetable juice than fruit juice.
 If you can tolerate it and are not on blood-thinning drugs, add fresh garlic, as it boosts the immune system.
 When taken alone, fruit juice ups the blood glucose so quickly that it suppresses the action of neutrophils.
 Although neutrophils do not seem to protect from viruses, they do destroy bacteria.
-Because both viral and bacterial pneumonias are possible complications of the influenza, it is best to emphasize freshly made vegetable juice if you want to go that route.
+Because both viral and bacterial pneumonias are possible complications of the influenza.
+It is best to emphasize freshly made vegetable juice if you want to go that route.
 Whole fruit, because it is packaged with fiber, does not provide a sudden surge of blood sugar like fruit juices do.

 Win While You Lose!